 There are several ways to access our services.
 Each service model offers unique ways in which you can interact with us.

-- – Some of our Financial Advisors focus primarily on financial planning and managed account services, both of which are offered through our investment adviser.
-These Advisors will refer all brokerage needs to other Financial Advisors.
+– Some of our Financial Advisors focus primarily on financial planning and managed account services, both of which are offered through our investment adviser.
+These Advisors will refer all brokerage needs to full service Financial Advisors.

 During our relationship with you, we make recommendations regarding securities, transactions, strategies and holdings.

 Additional disclosure documents with information about the security or product will be provided to you during the sales process.
-These include offering documents, prospectuses, trade confirmations, periodic account statements or USBI product acknowledgments as applicable.
+These include offering documents, prospectuses, trade confirmations, periodic account statements or U.S. Bancorp Investments product acknowledgments as applicable.
 Depending on the type of document, you will either receive these from your Financial Advisor or they will be sent to you.

 We may also recommend that you open or convert your brokerage account to an investment advisory account.
 We want you to be aware that an investment advisory account can result in higher costs to you than the traditional commission-based brokerage account.
 Before opening an advisory account or converting from your brokerage account to an investment advisory account, you should consult the Client Relationship Summary to review potential benefits and limitations of both account types, including the overall cost of both and your fee-type preferences.
 Recommendations to convert to, or open, an advisory account are made in our capacity as a registered investment adviser.

-If we recommend a rollover of qualified plan assets to an IRA, keep in mind that a rollover is not your only option.
-Before deciding to act on this recommendation, be sure to consider potential benefits and limitations of all options.
+Please keep in mind that a rollover is not your only option.
+Before deciding to act on this recommendation, be sure to consider potential beneﬁts and limitations of all options.
 Your Financial Advisor can provide you with a brochure explaining your options and the impacts of your decision in more detail.
 Ask for Rollover IRAs: Tips to Making an Informed Decision.
+While we do not charge a fee for rolling over and opening an IRA with us, you will incur various fees associated with our brokerage accounts and services, as well as investment expenses (as discussed in this Guide).

 While we do not charge a fee for rolling over and opening an IRA with us, you will incur various fees associated with our brokerage accounts and services, as well as investment expenses (as discussed in this Guide).

-Another resource to understand fees and other information is the Annual Fee Disclosure Notice.
+Another resource to understand fees and other information is the Annual Fee Disclosure Notice of your qualiﬁed plan.
 Plan sponsors are required to provide you with this Notice.
-Use this Notice to compare the fees charged by the qualified plan with the fees that USBI charges for investments.
+Use this Notice to compare the fees charged by the qualiﬁed plan with the fees that U.S. Bancorp Investments charges for investments.
 The Notice will also provide investment-related performance data.
-By comparing the performance of the funds in the qualified plan with the performance of the investment recommendations we provide to you for an IRA, you can decide if a rollover is appropriate for you.
-You should contact the sponsor of your plan if you have any questions about the qualified plan fees.
+By comparing the performance of the funds in the qualiﬁed plan with the performance of the investment recommendations we provide to you for an IRA, you can decide if a rollover is appropriate for you.
+You should contact the sponsor of your plan if you have any questions about the qualiﬁed plan fees.

 Unless we state otherwise in writing, it is your responsibility to monitor your brokerage account and its investments.
 You need to review your trade confirmations and monthly statements for inaccuracies and promptly notify us of any concerns or questions that you may have.
 We and your Financial Advisor are not paid to monitor your brokerage accounts or to make recommendations to you.